theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 QC for the raw data (takes few min, depending on the allocation).
 Go to the folder that contains the raw data, load the biokit module and make a folder called e.g. `FASTQC` for the QC reports.
 Then run the QC for the raw data and combine the results to one report using `multiqc`.
+Can be done on the interactive nodes using `sinteractive`.
+In that case use only 4 threads in the `fastqc` step.
 ```
-# allocation of computing resources.
-Can be done also with sinteractive (use only 4 threads)
+# allocate the computing resources and log in to the computing node.
-salloc -n 6 -t00:10:00 --ntasks-per-node=6 --mem=100 -p parallel
+salloc -n 1 --cpus-per-task=6 --mem=100 --nodes=1 -t 00:10:00 -p serial
+srun --pty $SHELL
+# Run fastqc
 fastqc ./*.fastq -o FASTQC/ -t 6
-exit # free the resources after the job is done
+# free the resources after the job is done
+exit
+# Then combine the reports with multiqc
 multiqc ./ --interactive
 ```